ricky2129/Dockerfile-generator/README.md

 ## Contribution
-Contributions to enhance the script or add new features are welcome.
+Contributions to enhance the script or add new features are welcome..
 Please feel free to fork the repository, make your changes, and submit a pull request.